Optimizing Civic Engagement: The UX Imperative for Federal Websites

-User Experience is a critical role that plays in shaping the effectiveness of government websites.
-Oftentimes it is listed as a requirement line item and buzz word.
-But do you really understand how User Experience is an integral part of communication between the public and sources of authority?
+User Experience (UX) is a critical role that plays in shaping the effectiveness of government websites.
+Oftentimes UX is listed as a requirement line item and buzz word.
+But do you really understand how UX for federal government websites is an integral part of communication between sources of authority and the public?

 When UX is implemented correctly, it positively affects the availability of information to the public and to internal users.
 It promotes findability, understanding, credibility, and resourcefulness.
 It solves problems, fights false information, updates impressions, and demystifies government for the American public.